Elizabeth II: Death

-Elizabeth's state funeral was held at Westminster Abbey on 19 September, which marked the first time a monarch's funeral service was held at the Abbey since George II in 1760.
+Elizabeth's state funeral was held at Westminster Abbey on 19 September, marking the first time a monarch's funeral service had been held there since that of George II in 1760.
 More than a million people lined the streets of central London, and the day was declared a holiday in several Commonwealth countries.
-In Windsor, a final procession involving 1,000 military personnel took place, which 97,000 people witnessed.
+In Windsor, a final procession involving 1,000 military personnel took place and was witnessed by 97,000 people.
 Elizabeth's fell pony and two royal corgis stood at the side of the procession.
 After a committal service at St George's Chapel, Windsor Castle, Elizabeth's body was interred with her husband Philip's in the King George VI Memorial Chapel later the same day, in a private ceremony attended by her closest family members.